 Goroutines could be used for loading info about a user on a social network, for example.
 In order to have the whole process happen concurrently with other subroutines, you’d only need to invoke the function with the go keyword, like go GetFriends().
 Idle goroutines wouldn’t use any resources and you could spawn as many as you’d like within your program’s memory limits.

-This brings us to another one of Go’s benefits: its channel abstraction for message passing.
+This brings us to another of the benefits that become apparent when you compare the performance of Java vs. Go performance: Go’s channel abstraction for message passing.
 When you’re building a system that uses concurrency, you have to enable communication between these processes.
 Traditionally, you’d use a shared variable accessible by either one.
 Then, to prevent conflicts, you’d have to protect this variable with a mutex, which would tell your system “I’m writing, don’t read” and vice versa, to avoid getting corrupted data.
 But this is cumbersome to write and there will always be the chance that either an errant memory access or a deadlock causing a faulty piece of code slips through the code review phase.

 The solution Go proposes is simple.
 You have a special type of variable called a channel that you can use to share data between goroutines.
 You only need to instantiate the channel and pass it along to the appropriate goroutines to enable safe message passing.
 Go turns the complexities of mutex-based communication into a language feature that enables concurrency and makes the entire code-writing process more elegant.

 Java vs Go Performance Review: Familiarity and dependency management